Reva, Belgrade: Reva Industrial Zone

 On 30 May 2021, deputy mayor Goran Vesić announced that filling will stop.
 City constantly referred to Reva as "temporary landfill" which existed for decades, but it was an illegal, unregulated junkyard, while, as evident on the photos, the area was still largely a green area before the spring of 2021.
 It was added that the new location will be selected.
 However, later in June, city confirmed that Reva remains one of three locations for construction waste treatment, the other two being Slanci and Umka.
 It was stated that Reva will be a temporary storage for the waste, not a proper landfill.
 Eco-activists declared a victory, calling for the criminal responsibility for those who allowed the destruction of the green areas.

+In February 2023, city placed 38 ha of land in Reva under the mortgage, as a warranty for the large, and still amounting, debts of the municipal communal company in Lazarevac.
+As Lazarevac is nowhere near Reva, city's withholding of all financial data regarding the issue, the company already being salvaged few times and being owned by its own municipality and not by the city, and absence of practice that one organ of the state places mortgages to warrant for another one, the opposition accused city government of planned corruption.
+Additionally, the land in question is highly valuable, being located where access roads between the Belgrade bypass and the planned Ada Huja bridge are projected.
+Activating warranty would allow for the land to be sold for only 60% of its estimated value.